-Intangible assets with determinable lives, other than customer relationships and research and development are amortized on a straight-line basis over their estimated period of benefit, ranging from four to five years.
-Research and development and customer relationships are amortized over a two-year period at a rate of 65% of the gross value acquired in the first year subsequent to their acquisition and 35% of the gross value acquired in the second year.
+Intangible assets with determinable lives, other than customer relationships and software development costs are amortized on a straight-line basis over their estimated period of benefit, ranging from four to five years.
+Customer relationships are amortized over a two-year period at a rate of 65% of the gross value acquired in the first year subsequent to their acquisition and 35% of the gross value acquired in the second year.
 We evaluate the recoverability of intangible assets periodically and take into account events or circumstances that warrant revised estimates of useful lives or that indicate that impairment exists.
 All of our intangible assets with definitive lives are subject to amortization.
 No impairments of intangible assets have been identified during any of the periods presented.
 Goodwill is tested for impairment on an annual basis and between annual tests if indicators of potential impairment exist, using a fair-value-based approach.
 The date of our annual impairment test is March 1.

 The Company estimates that it has no significant residual value related to its intangible assets.
 Acquired intangibles generally are amortized on a straight-line basis over weighted average lives.
-Intangible assets amortization expense for the three months ended July 31, 2011 and 2010 totaled approximately \$41,000 and \$107,000, respectively.
+Intangible assets amortization expense for the three and six months ended October 31, 2011 totaled approximately \$41,000 and \$82,000, respectively.
+Intangible assets amortization expense for the three and six months ended October 31, 2010 totaled approximately \$107,000 and \$214,000, respectively.
 Intangible asset amortization is included in selling, general and administrative expense.
 The components of finite-lived intangible assets acquired are as follows:

-Weighted Average July 31 , April 30, Life 2011 2011 Trade names 5 Years \$ 733,000 \$ 733,000 Customer relationships 2 Years 758,000 758,000 Non-compete agreement 4 Years 68,000 68,000 Software development costs (a) 2,113,000 1,480,000 Total gross carrying amount \$ 3,672,000 \$ 3,039,000 Less accumulated amortization expense 1,140,000 1,099,000 Net intangible assets \$ 2,532,000 \$ 1,940,000
+Weighted Average October 31, April 30, Life 2011 2011 Trade names 5 Years \$ 733,000 \$ 733,000 Customer relationships 2 Years 758,000 758,000 Non-compete agreement 4 Years 68,000 68,000 Software development costs (a) 2,388,000 1,480,000 Total gross carrying amount 3,947,000 3,039,000 Less accumulated amortization expense 1,181,000 1,099,000 Net intangible assets \$ 2,766,000 \$ 1,940,000